 The Suisun Marsh Watershed Education Program provides participants with an opportunity to experience a rare and special watershed.
 The program deepens student understanding of watershed ecology and the ramifications of human behaviors on the system.
 Our long-term goal is to provide students with the education and experiences to be good stewards of the world they will inherit.

 This program focuses on a discreet, special watershed and builds on the ecology and stewardship lessons from our Watershed Explorers Program, but also stands alone.
 Participants leave the program able to:

-- the impacts of storm water on their watershed, particularly the impacts of oil, chemicals and human debris;
+- Describe the impacts of stormwater pollution on watersheds, particularly the impacts of motor oil, pet waste, chemicals, and trash debris;

-- the threats to Suisun Marsh and the solutions to those threats.
+- Recoginize threats to Suisun Marsh and the solutions to those threats;